JasonAlfred/beeColonies/README.md

 # Twenty-one Bees 🍯🐝

-MAKE SURE TO DO SOMETHING ABOUT `main.py` with the `from config import htmlIndex`

 This is Project 2 for Data Analytics & Visualization Bootcamp University of Minnesota.

 Authors: Alexis Anderson, Jason Alfred, Rhyce Erickson, Cynthia Kunakom

-Background: -----RHYCE------

 Data source: https://data.world/finley/bee-colony-statistical-data-from-1987-2017